AfriGebeta/gebeta-tiles-js/README.md

 ### Custom Map Styles
 [examples/custom-style.html](examples/custom-style.html)

-Shows how to use custom map styles and the satellite toggle:
+Shows how to use custom map styles and the style selector:
-- Switching between standard vector and satellite views using the built-in toggle
+- Switching between standard vector, satellite, and terrain views using the built-in style selector
-- Using custom style URLs
+- Using custom style URLs (enter a URL string directly)
-- Loading and applying styles exported from the Playground
+- Loading and applying styles exported from the Playground (paste JSON)
-- Satellite toggle button with preview images
+- Style selector popup menu with preview images for each style

 ## API Reference